-What I do believe is that sexuality is fluid.
+I believe sexuality is fluid.
 It evolves with us at each stage of our lives.
-Sometimes our life may call for monogamy, sometimes it may call for serial monogamy, sometimes it may call for various non monogamy and sometimes it may call for hooking up.
+Sometimes our life may call for monogamy, sometimes it may call for serial monogamy, sometimes it may call for various non-monogamy and sometimes it may call for hooking up.
 Let's try not to bash one another for the varying points of our lives which may differ from each other.

 So, I've come up with a short list to help you stay focused in this vast world of dating, to have a more healthy and meaningful way to date by means of respect for yourself and others so that dating can actually be a peaceful and enjoyable experience.
 And of course, should you choose to hook up, you're not doing so blindly.

 1. Be honest with yourself.
 This is basically knowing what you want out of dating.
 I am not talking about what qualities or what type of person you are looking for, but rather your long term goal.
 Do you want a long-term relationship?
 A traditional marriage with children?
 A good friend to hook up with, who is also respectful, honest, communicative and shares your passion for travel?
 I am serious about this one.
 What exactly are you looking for?
 What do you see for yourself?
 Where do you see yourself in a year, 2, 5 years?
 It's not about the ideal person, it's about the ideal relationship(s) for you.